microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/v1.0/docs/Update-MgIdentityGovernanceAccessReviewHistoryDefinitionInstance.md

 ```

 ### -FulfilledDateTime
-Timestamp when all of the available data for this instance was collected.
-This will be set after this instance's status is set to done.
+Timestamp when all of the available data for this instance was collected and is set after this instance's status is set to done.
 Required.

 ```yaml